Track clustering with a quantum annealer for primary vertex reconstruction at hadron colliders: Acknowledgements

 \section{Acknowledgements}

-We acknowledge useful discussions with Joel Gottlieb, Mark Johnson, and Alexander Condello at D-Wave Systems Inc., and are grateful for the opportunity to work with the 2000Q quantum annealer.
-We also acknowledge helpful discussions with Jan-Frederik Schulte, Jason Thieman, Amandeep Singh Bakshi, and Giulia Negro.
-The authors acknowledge support from the Purdue Research Foundation.
+We acknowledge several useful discussions with Sachin B. Vaidya in the initial stages of this project.
+We also acknowledge useful discussions with Joel Gottlieb, Mark Johnson, and Alexander Condello at D-Wave Systems Inc., and are grateful for the opportunity to work with multiple versions of the 2000Q quantum annealer.
+The authors acknowledge support from the Purdue Research Foundation and the Purdue Quantum Science and Engineering Institute Seed Grant.